 You may be asking yourself: why should I care?

 It’s because this is the best option I have come across for noobs to home recording, to intermediates, to advanced folk.

 My official review of the Focusrite Scarlett 2i2!

 This is a really nice and affordable little unit.
-I have had some bad experience with interfaces in the past.
-I used to own the M-Audio Fast Track pro, and had a nightmare with driver issues and ease of use.
+I have had some bad experiences with interfaces in the past.
+I used to own the M-Audio Fast Track Pro and had a nightmare with driver issues and ease of use.
 I also didn’t really know why I was using it.
 I was a little naive back then.

 Turns out, this is probably the best and safest option period!

 What can I say, it was an absolute breeze to set up.
 Simply plug it in via USB, and WHAMMO you’re done!
 Haha well, it’s not quite that simple, but simple enough.
 Just pop in the disk that comes in the box and away you go.

 Hooking up your mic is a breeze as well.
 Just plug it in via XLR, press the 48v phantom power button and you’re good to go!
 It has combo units for added flexibility as well.
 You can plug in a TS (unbalanced) instrument cable as well as an XLR cable.
 What is XLR?

 What I like most is that it only has 3 inserts on the back, one USB jack, and 2 line outputs.
 All you need is 2 TRS cables to run to and from each of your monitors.
 It’s about as bare-bones as they come but ends up being very efficient and practical.
 TRS vs. TS

 This thing looks rock solid and encased in red aluminum.
 An anodized aluminum unibody chassis if you want to get technical lol.
 It looks great in the studio and has a nice attractive color.